-In accordance with the Individuals with Disabilities Act and COMAR, HCPS provides a continuum of supports and services determined by Individualized Education Plans (IEPs).
-Accommodations, direct instruction, case management, and the provision of related services are delivered in the least restrictive environment (LRE) and within the home school, whenever possible.
+In accordance with the Individuals with Disabilities Act and COMAR, HCPS provides a continuum of support and services determined by Individualized Education Plans (IEPs).
+Accommodation, direct instruction, case management, and the provision of related services are delivered in the least restrictive environment (LRE) and within the student's home school, whenever possible.
 Students in the 55 Harford County Public Schools receive a free, appropriate public education (FAPE) through the continuum of services offered in home schools and regional programs.
-The co-teaching model is utilized extensively, in conjunction with appropriate pull-out services, which enables HCPS to have a majority of the special education population served in the general education setting.
-The co-teaching model fosters an inclusive culture in all schools.
+The co-teaching model is utilized extensively, in conjunction with appropriate pull-out services.
+This model enables HCPS to have the majority of the special education population served within the general education setting fostering an inclusive culture in all schools.

 The Department of Special Education collaborates with all school-based administrators to establish effective and responsive IEP teams.
-All IEP meetings are chaired by a qualified school representative, who can efficiently and effectively allocate school-based resources to implement IEPs that are designed to address the needs of students.
-If the needs of a student go beyond the resources that are available at a school, the school-based IEP team refers the case to the Central IEP team for further review.
+All IEP meetings are chaired by a qualified school representative, who can efficiently and effectively allocate school-based resources to implement IEPs that are designed to address the individual needs of students.
+If the needs of a student go beyond the resources that are available at a school, the school-based IEP team refers the case to the Central IEP team for further review and consideration for placement in the LRE.